pciuh/roll-damping/README.md

 ## Overview

 Roll damping is an important factor in naval architecture and marine engineering, influencing the stability of a ship in the water.
-This script leverages the IKEA method to compute the roll damping coefficient, a key parameter in assessing the rolling motion of a vessel.
+This script leverages the Ikeda method to compute the roll damping coefficient, a key parameter in assessing the rolling motion of a vessel.

 ## Features